p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 Highlight pros/cons and the risks of the recommended solution.
 Think of the edge-cases and negative user flows.
 In real world, the biggest risk for any new product is the lack of data and customer research.

 	KEY TRADEOFFS :-
-	Cannibalisation, customer satisfaction, overuse, safety, integrity, privacy, disparity, opportunity cost of another customer segment/ pain point/ geography
+	Cannibalization, customer satisfaction, overuse, safety, integrity, privacy, disparity, opportunity cost of another customer segment/ pain point/ geography

 <p style="color: #EA2F65"> <b>9) Success Metrics</b></p>

-The primary expectation from the recommended solution is to acheive the goal described earlier but how would you quantify it?
+The primary expectation from the recommended solution is to achieve the goal described earlier but how would you quantify it?
 Measuring the product success is a vast area in itself and deserves another chapter.
 For the interview, it is recommended to specify 2-5 key metrics that relate best to your goals and the final product.

 Product Metrics are of the following types - <br>
 * Northstar (or Goal metrics) - Be top 10 app in its category, Traffic